Walker123-coder/Weather-app/README.md

 ## webpage behaviour
 * When opening the web app you will be presented with a search bar and back ground images relating to default location denver.
-* When a city name has been entered the image while randomly change to an image of the country the city is in
+* When a city name has been entered the image while randomly change to an image of the country the city is in.
-* when a city name is typed in the search bar the city entered into the search bar should come up
+* when a city name is typed in the search bar the city entered into the search bar should come up.
 * when the city has been bought up it will show the current temperature,forecast,and wind speed.

 ## mock up